splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

      - :strong:`Indexed span tags`
      - :strong:`Custom indexed span tags`
    * - Created using global attributes in Splunk RUM instrumentation.
      - RUM Troubleshooting MetricSets are generated for indexed tags, so that you can filter and aggregate Troubleshooting MetricSets by indexed tags on Tag Spotlight.
-There are a number of tags that are indexed by default, such as the ``sf_ua_browserversion`` tag.
 Indexing a span tag generates Troubleshooting MetricSets for that tag.
+These tags are automatically indexed:

+       * url name
+       * operation
+       * HTTP Method and status code
+       * custom event name
+       * browser and version
+       * OS name and version
+       * city, region, country

-     - A custom span tag that you indicate is a tag for which you would like to generate Troubleshooting MetricSets.
+     - A custom span tag that you indicate is a tag for which you want to generate Troubleshooting MetricSets.
 This provides the added functionality of aggregating and filtering Troubleshooting MetricSets on this tag in Tag Spotlight view.
-   * - words
+   * - :ref:`browser-rum-identify-users`
-     - words
+     - :ref:`search-indexed-tags`
-     - words
+     - link